JeanNSHUTI/ObjectDetections_OpenCV/README.md

 #### Ball_tracking.py and plot_canny.py

-These are open source example that experimentwith edge detection and the sensitivity of the canny edge detector
+These are open source examples that experiment with edge detection and the sensitivity of the canny edge detector

-##References
+## References

 https://www.pyimagesearch.com/2015/09/14/ball-tracking-with-opencv/
 https://henrydangprg.com/2016/06/26/color-detection-in-python-with-opencv/